 Honestly, selling an acrylic pour painting can be a bit of a challenge.
 It’s a fairly new trend that’s more saturated with creators than buyers.
 That said, it’s completely possible to make some sales, clearing out some of your creations while also making a few extra dollars.
 Let’s look at some of the stats so that you can be in the best position possible to profit from your acrylic pour paintings.

-The Booming Acrylic Pour Trend
+The Booming Acrylic Pour Trend?

-Demand is with artists, not buyers.
+Perhaps demand is with artists, not buyers.
 That doesn’t mean that you can’t change demand or that the trend won’t swing towards buyers in the near future but, for now, acrylic pouring is something that hasn’t taken off in the art buying world.

 The Sales Landscape for Acrylic Pour Paintings on Etsy

 When you look at search results on Etsy, you’ll see that the competition is steep.
 At the time of this writing, there are about 60,000 listings.